-- Give you a better and more complete understanding of the kinds of personal information that we collect and hold
+- Give you an understanding of the kinds of personal information that we collect and hold.

-- Clearly and concisely communicate how and when your personal information is collected, disclosed, used, held and otherwise handled by us
+- Communicate how and when your personal information is collected, disclosed, used, held and otherwise handled by us.

 What is personal information?